-I can remember after just moving to Hendricks County about 15 years ago taking in a movie at the Clermont Drive-In across the street from Lucas Oil Raceway with my wife just before it closed for good.
+I can remember after just moving to Hendricks County about 15 years ago taking in a movie at the Clermont Drive-In across the street from Lucas Oil Indianapolis Raceway Park with my wife just before it closed for good.
 I also remember watching the movie Twister at another drive-in in another part of the state with a thunderstorm flashing far in the distance, which was definitely a memorable albeit eerie experience.

 I think many of us considered drive-ins to be a thing of the past from a bygone era, but our latest circumstances involving the pandemic and the need for social distancing have brought a renewed interest in these historic landmarks and making memories watching movies under the stars on a warm summer night.